tredontho/purescript-book/text/chapter10.md

 ### Representing Quantified Types

 Expressions with quantified (polymorphic) types have restrictive representations at runtime.
-In practice, this means that there are relatively few expressions with a given quantified type, but that we can reason about them quite effectively.
+In practice, there are relatively few expressions with a given quantified type, but we can reason about them quite effectively.

 Consider this polymorphic type, for example: